Team

 mhornwallinger.com

-Dr. Horn studied chemistry and biochemistry at the LMU in Munich.
-His focus of interest was on organic synthesis, kinetics of organic reactions, dye and polymer chemistry, as well as quantum chemistry.
+Dr. Horn studied chemistry and biochemistry at the Ludwig-Maximilians University in Munich.
+His focus of interest comprised organic synthesis, kinetics of organic reactions, dye, polymer and quantum chemistry.
+During his doctoral studies, he prepared and analyzed triaryl carbeniumions with respect to their energetic and kinetic properties.

 As a postdoctoral fellow at Carnegie-Mellon University in Pittsburgh, Dr. Horn studied the field of controlled radical polymerizations, and contributed to new insights into initiation reactions of atom transfer radical polymerizations (ATRP).